Vayeilekh: Long-Term Prophecy

 imtzu (אִמְצוּ) = (plural imperative of amatz, אָמַץ) Be strong!
 Be courageous!
 Be resolute! eimatz (אֶמָצ) = (singular imperative of amatz).2

 Moses gives Joshua and the Israelites the same message.
-But when God speaks to each one in the Tent of Meeting, God gives them different messages.
+But when God speaks to Moses and Joshua inside the Tent of Meeting, God gives them different messages.

 And God said to Moses: “Hey, you will be lying with your forefathers, and these people will rise up and go whoring after the foreign gods of the land that they are coming into.
 And they will abandon me and break my covenant that I cut with them.
 And my nose will heat up against them on that day, and I will abandon them!
 And I will hide my face from them, and they will become fodder, and they will encounter many evils and constrictions …” (Deuteronomy 3:16-17)